western marsh marigold elkslip 350x303 The Great Elkslip Experiment Part I

 Calthus leptosepala the western marsh marigold.

-There is a new wild edible plant in my refrigerator, one I have yet to try, and about which there is some debate as to its edibility.
-That plant is elkslip, aka mountain marsh marigold (Calthus leptosepala), and today I will conduct Part I of my experiment eating it.
+There is a new edible wild plant in the fridge, one I have yet to try, and about which there is some debate as to its edibility.
+That plant is elkslip, aka mountain marsh marigold (Caltha leptosepala), and today I will conduct Part I of my experiment eating it.

-I found the elkslip growing in and around wet areas in the forest near our house (at approximately 10,500 ft in the Rocky Mountains outside of Fairplay, Colorado).
+I found the elkslip growing in and around wet areas in the forest near our house (at approximately 10,500 feet in the Rocky Mountains outside of Fairplay, Colorado).

-I first read about this plant, which is also referred to as “Western marsh marigold,” in wild edible plants guru, Euell Gibbons’ 1973 book, Stalking the Faraway Places and Some Thoughts on the Best Way to Live.
-(Man, what a title!)
+I first read about this plant, which is also referred to as “Western marsh marigold,” in wild edible plants guru Euell Gibbons’ 1973 book, Stalking the Faraway Places and Some Thoughts on the Best Way to Live.
+(What a title!)

 Lovely mountain marsh marigolds aka elkslip outside Fairplay Colorado.
 Photo by Gregg Davis.

-“One of our reference books said that Western marsh marigold was too bitter to be used for food, but I suspected the writer had tried it in midsummer at low altitudes.
-The Eastern marsh marigold, Calthus palustris, is also too bitter for food at that time, but is delicious if gathered in very early spring.”
-Gibbons goes on to report eating C. leptosepala cooked with mountain sorrel to impart a vinegary flavor, concluding that it is “excellent.”
+He relates: “One of our reference books said that Western marsh marigold was too bitter to be used for food, but I suspected the writer had tried it in midsummer at low altitudes.
+The Eastern marsh marigold, Caltha palustris, is also too bitter for food at that time, but is delicious if gathered in very early spring.”
+Gibbons goes on to report eating C. leptosepala cooked with mountain sorrel to impart a vinegary flavor, and concludes that it is “excellent.”

 In the Lone Pine Field Guide to Plants of the Rocky Mountains (1998), Kershaw, et. al. state: “Some sources warn against eating marsh-marigolds, but many writers recommend this plant as a potherb, and some say they have used the flowers and young leaves in salads with no ill effects.
 Usually the leaves are boiled until tender and served with butter or in cream sauce. …The roots are also cooked and eaten, and they have been likened to sauerkraut.”